2025 Storm Events in St. Petersburg

 - Tiles that are cracked, shifted, or missing

-25% Rule: If repair costs exceed 50% of replacement cost, or if more than 25% of the roof is damaged (triggering Florida code requirements for roofs pre-2009), full replacement is typically more economical.
+25% Rule: If repair needs are extensive or if more than 25% of the roof is damaged (triggering Florida code requirements for roofs pre-2009), full replacement is typically more practical.
 For post-2009 roofs meeting 2007 code, targeted repairs may suffice.

 St. Petersburg at a Glance